 One word: Wix.

-Wix is a website building platform that even the most novice of novices can use easily and intuitively.
+Wix is one of the best website builders platform that even the most novice of novices can use easily and intuitively.
 What’s more, it offers both free and paid options, and you can use the free option with no guilt or qualms.

 Wix features include:

 Free sign-up: To start designing your website, just register to Wix and start running with it.
 As you design your site you may decide that you’d like to opt for a paid plan, and you can upgrade your membership at any time.
-It’s pretty easy to get sign in, but if you ever have any issues you can view this guide to logging in with Wix.
+It’s pretty easy to sgn up, but if you're looking for more detailed information, read our Wix website builder review page, which will guide you through the process.

 Paid plans: There are different levels of paid plans, and there are a few reasons why you might decide it’s worth it to pay a few extra bucks a month.
 These reasons generally include the need for more bandwidth and storage, as well as the desire for your own domain name.
 The most basic Wix plan can give you all of these things and costs $4.50 per month.